-The recommendations and contents of this material are provided for informational purposes only.
-It is offered as a resource to be used together with your professional insurance advisors in maintaining a loss control program.
-There is no liability assumed by reason of the information this document contains.
+The recommendations and contents of this material are provided for information purposes only.
+It is offered only as a resource that may be used together with your professional insurance advisor in maintaining a loss control program.
+Sompo International assumes no liability by reason of the information within this material.